Sign up for our FREE 8-week course to get on the property ladder.

 How do fixed rate interest-only home loans work?

-Fixed rate interest-only home loans are short-term home loan contracts that only require you to pay off the interest on the amount borrowed and pay at a fixed rate.
+Fixed rate interest-only home loans are short-term home loan contracts that only usually last for one to five years.

 Who are these loans suited to?